Quiripi language

-Quiripi (pronounced /ˈkwɪrɪpiː/ KWIH-rih-pee, was an Algonquian language formerly spoken by the Quinnipiac, an Indigenous people of southwestern Connecticut and central Long Island, It has been extinct since the end of the 19th century, although Frank Siebert was able to record a few Unquachog words from an elderly woman in 1932.
+Quiripi (pronounced /ˈkwɪrɪpiː/KWIH-rih-pee) is an extinct Algonquian language formerly spoken by the Quinnipiac, an Indigenous nation of southwestern Connecticut and central Long Island, It has been extinct since the end of the 19th century, although Frank Siebert was able to record a few Unquachog words from an elderly woman in 1932.

 Name

 Quiripi has also been called also known as Mattabesic, Quiripi-Unquachog, Quiripi-Naugatuck, and Wampano.

 Affiliation and dialects

 Quiripi is an Eastern Algonquian language of the Algonquian language family.
 It shared several linguistic features with the other Algonquian languages of southern New England, such as Massachusett and Mohegan-Pequot, including the shifting of Proto-Eastern Algonquian *//aː// and *//eː// to //ãː// and //aː//, respectively, and the palatalization of earlier *//k// before certain front vowels.
 There appear to have been two major dialects of Quiripi: an "insular" dialect spoken on Long Island by the Unquachog and a "mainland" dialect spoken by the other groups in Connecticut, principally the Quinnipiac.